limadouglas/eight-sleep/README.md

 - `src`: This folder is the main container of all the code inside your application.
   - `assets`: Asset folder to store all images, vectors, etc.
-  - `components`: Folder to store any common component that you use through your app (such as a generic button)
+  - `components`: Folder to store any common component (such as a generic button)
   - `navigation`: Folder to store the navigators.
+  - `hooks`:  Folder that contains all the custom hooks.
-  - `screens`: Folder that contains all your application screens/features.
+  - `screens`: Folder that contains all screens/features.
     - `Screen`: Each screen should be stored inside its folder and inside it a file for its code and a separate one for the styles and tests.
       - `Screen.tsx`
       - `Screen.styles.ts`
-  - `services`: Folder to store your services(api).
+  - `services`: Folder to store services(api).
   - `theme`: Folder to store all the styling concerns related to the application theme.
 - `App.tsx`: Main component that starts your whole app.
 - `index.js`: Entry point of your application as per React-Native standards.